fuzzygroup/wayfarer/howto/GETTING_STARTED.md

 Rails got some issues.
 ```

-What we have so far works fine for the Rails repository, but not for any others, because the URIs are hardcoded.
+What we have so far works fine for the Rails repository, but not for others, because the URIs are hardcoded.
 Instead of using a _URI rule_, we switch over to a _host_ and _path_ rule.
+We’ll also quiet the logger.

 ```ruby
 require "wayfarer"